-Total Recall (1990) (1990): Is it a memory implant gone awry, or all real?
+Total Recall (1990) (1990): Is it a memory implant gone awry, or all real, or the way story implanted in the memory playing out correctly?
 In the short story We Can Remember It for You Wholesale that inspired this (can't say based on, can't even say very, very loosely based on), it did really happen.

 The Thirteenth Floor (which is based on the novel Simulacron-3) has someone invent an artificial virtual reality world at the beginning, then reveal that their world is also a virtual reality world.

 The Matrix.
 Particularly at the end of the second movie when Neo was able to stop a machine with his mind in what was supposed to be the real world when nobody had shown powers in the real world before, fans speculated that the "real world" might just have been another layer of the matrix used to control rebellious minds.
 One of the comics also references the Trope Namer in a short comic where a monk or something beats up some agents.

 The deleted scenes of X2: X-Men United show that Jason didn't just make Xavier think he was back at the institute, he made him think that he succeeded in convincing Jason to let him escape from the Lotus-Eater Machine.